-How to Write a Book in Google Docs: Complete Guide With Template
+How to Write a Book in Google Docs: Guide With Template

-There are many different ways to write a book: Some people start with pen and paper.
-Some use an old-fashioned typewriter, and others might even choose the handwritten method.
+Since the invention of the personal computer, software developers have been working hard to offer effective word processing tools.
 In the 21st century, there is more than one writing software: you can use MS Word, Apple’s Pages, Scrivener, Ulysses… The options are endless!

 Among all the book software options available, one is particularly practical for you: Google Docs.
 It’s free, and all you need is a computer with internet access.
 You can use Google Docs to write a book from start to finish, after which you’ll be ready to publish your work.

-This blog post goes over the steps you will need to take to write a book using Google Docs.
+This guide goes over the steps you will need to take to write a book using Google Docs.
 I will also include pictures for each step to make it easy for you to follow along.

 What is Google Docs?